 $800,000 dedicated to frailty and COVID-19 research

-The Canadian Frailty Network and the Canadian Institutes of Health Research-Institute of Aging have come together providing $500,000 and $300,000 respectively to fund six projects focused on investigating the interaction between frailty and COVID-19 in older adults.
+The Canadian Frailty Network and the Canadian Institutes of Health Research-Institute of Aging have come together, providing $800,000 to fund six projects focused on investigating the interaction between frailty and COVID-19 in older adults.
 As we have seen throughout the COVID-19 pandemic, older adults living with frailty have been disproportionately affected with devastating impacts.
 Though there is ongoing research that addresses COVID-19 in older Canadians, this funding will fill the gap in COVID-19 research which is yet to address frailty specifically.